-- (1) No electrical equipment shall be attached to the poles of a supply authority without permission of the supply authority. - (2) Equipment mounted on a wood pole shall be mounted on the same one-third of the pole's continuous circumference leaving the remaining two-thirds of the pole's continuous circumference clear for climbing purposes when not accessible by an aerial device. - (3) Stainless steel bands shall not be used as the sole support for electrical equipment installed on wooden poles. - (4) Electrical equipment installed on metal or concrete poles shall be permitted to be supported by stainless steel strapping and buckles that shall have a minimum support strength of 4.5 kN. - (5) Except for wood poles, field drilling of poles listed in Rule 75-100 for supporting electrical equipment shall not be permitted. - (6) Notwithstanding Subrule (5), field drilling shall only be permitted with the pole manufacturers engineered drawings and adherence to an approved drilling procedures supplied by the manufacturer.
+- No electrical equipment shall be attached to the poles of a supply authority without permission of the supply authority. - 2) Equipment mounted on a wood pole shall be mounted on the same one-third of the pole's continuous circumference leaving the remaining two-thirds of the pole's continuous circumference clear for climbing purposes when not accessible by an aerial device. - Stainless steel bands shall not be used as the sole support for electrical equipment installed on wooden poles. - 4) Electrical equipment installed on metal or concrete poles shall be permitted to be supported by stainless steel strapping and buckles that shall have a minimum support strength of 4.5 kN. - 5) Except for wood poles, field drilling of poles listed in Rule 75-100 for supporting electrical equipment shall not be permitted. - 6) Notwithstanding Subrule 5), field drilling shall be permitted provided that it conforms to the pole manufacturer's engineered drawings and adheres to an approved drilling procedure supplied by the manufacturer.